lsfusion/platform/docs/en/NAVIGATOR_statement.md

 - `imageSetting`

     Configuring the display of the navigator element's icon.
-By default, the icon or its absence is controlled by the [parameters](Working_parameters.md) `settings.defaultNavigatorImageRankingThreshold` and `settings.defaultNavigatorImage`.
+By default, the icon or its absence is controlled by the [parameters](Working_parameters.md) `settings.defaultNavigatorImageRankingThreshold`, `settings.defaultNavigatorImage` and others.
 This option allows you to manually configure the icon display.
 It can have one of two forms:

     - `IMAGE [fileExpr]`